binhpham277/TCBS/README.md

 MKI_SIG is a tool to generate sigma report from all equities market, using optimized 11 trading days period.
 As I use VNIndex to calculate overall market volatility for some measures, this tool will download VNIndex data to an Excel file.
-Sigmas are generated for the most recent 5 days per market for more thorough criteria, as some won't enter a new buy for 2 consecutive 2 sigmas event and some will. eHD is short for expected Holding Days.
-In my recent trading practice, I normally hold eHDx2 as historically I tend to close trades prematuredly.
+Sigmas are generated for the most recent 5 days per market for more thorough criteria, as some won't enter a new buy for 2 consecutive 2 sigmas event and some will. eHD is short for "expected Holding Days".
+In my recent trading practice, I normally hold trades for a duration of eHDx2 as historically I tend to close trades prematurely.
-A hypothetic win-loss ratio (WLR) is also calculated based on the number of intraday trades from TCBS side.
+A hypothetic win-loss ratio (WLR) is also calculated based on the number of intraday trades from TCBS side, this is used for reference, and it should not be your ultimate win loss ratio.
 Historical Daily price Data is provided using Vnstock API.

 MPL (Market Price Levels)